“I saw something flying towards me, I couldn’t see what it was, then it hits me.” – Frisbee joke.

-Disc Golf Events and Timeline in the U.S. 1970.
+Disc Golf Events and Timeline.

-1972 – Rochester, New York becomes the first municipality in the world to hold an Annual City Disc Golf Championship.
+1972–Rochester, New York becomes the first municipality in the world to hold an Annual City Disc Golf Championship.

-1974 – Dan Roddick wins a brand new 1974 Datsun B-210 at the disc golf portion of the American Flying Disc Open in Rochester.
+1974–Dan Roddick wins a brand new 1974 Datsun B-210 at the disc golf portion of the American Flying Disc Open in Rochester.

-1975 – Oak Grove Disc Golf Course located within Hahamonga Watershed Park in Pasadena, California becomes the world’s first permanent disc golf course.
+1975–Oak Grove Disc Golf Course located within Hahamonga Watershed Park in Pasadena, California becomes the world’s first permanent disc golf course.

-1976 – Ed Headrick patents the modern chain style target he called the “Disc Pole Hole” and organizes the Professional Disc Golf Association (PDGA).
+1976–Ed Headrick patents the modern chain style target he called the “Disc Pole Hole” and organizes the Professional Disc Golf Association (PDGA).

-1977 – The first PDGA tournaments are held in Mobile, AL and Northern New Jersey.
+1977–The first PDGA tournaments are held in Mobile, AL and Northern New Jersey.
 The modern era of disc golf competition begins.

 The Disc Golf Hall of Fame is an independent organization dedicated to the promotion of disc golf, its premier pioneers, and players.
 It was founded in 1993 by Lavonne Wolfe of Huntsville, AL. Lavonne also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, now housed at the International Disc Golf Center in Appling, GA.